LensPlaysGames/LensorOS/toolchain/README.toolchain.md

 ## Building the LensorOS toolchain
 GCC relies on GNU's Binutils, so we must build that as well.

-Building the compiler does take quite some time (15-90min, or more), as well as a few GB of hard drive space. \
+Building the compiler does take quite some time (15-90min, or more), as well as a 5+GB of hard drive space. \
 The good part is this only needs to be done once.

 A script is included that will do all of the following steps automatically; run it with bash: